bdougie/take-action/README.md

 - `message`<br />The message to display to the user once they have assigned themselves to an issue.
 - `trigger`<br />The string that take action will search for in the comment body to activate the action.
+- `block-list`<br />A list of username strings that take action will ignore.
+Helpful if, for example, you want your bot users to be able to say `trigger` without having it assign them to an issue.

 ## Setup